manishay29/mydemo/README.md

 # mydemo
-this is my private git repos
+this is my private git repository author :Manisha Yadav